mariolinguito/codingadventures/content/blog/finally-i-launched-codsletter-turn-any-blog-into-a-periodically-newsletter-without-automatically/index.md

 2. If you are a **laziness person** and you want something that makes a good work for less,
 3. It is **free to use**, so you can register yourself and add your website, generate a form and add it to your page;

 Thank you for your attention.
-The project page is this (if you want to contribute) to see how codsletter works: <https://github.com/mariolinguito/codsletter>
+The project page is the followed, if you want to contribute or to see how codsletter works: [Codsletter on GitHub](https://github.com/mariolinguito/codsletter)